 - It is a ROM that allowed operators to use an IDE hard drive replacement that was not the Seagate ST9150AG that shipped with KI machines.

 - There is nothing special about the KI “Any-IDE” ROM.
 I discovered that non-US machines shipped with different hard drives, and this ROM seemed to work for any IDE hard drive I used.
 I chose a name that (at the time) explicitly stated the purpose of the ROM.
-Keep in mind that this naming pre-dated hard drive replacement kits, and it just stuck.
+Keep in mind that this pre-dated flash-based hard drive replacement kits, and it just stuck.

 What is the “Any-IDE” ROM for KI 2?